NavBench/Evaluation_Code/README.md

     - Call your own `infer` function from `api.py`.
     - Parse the model output into actions using `parse_action` or your own parsing logic.

-We will consider adding more built‑in backends (e.g., Qwen, InternVL, etc.) in future updates.
+We will consider adding more built‑in backends (e.g., QwenVL, InternVL, etc.) in future updates.
 For now, custom model integration is **not plug‑and‑play** and requires some coding.

 ---